 While I waited for the paint to cure, I started attaching the wood rounds with the Gorilla Glue Brush & Nozzle.

 There was no rhyme or reason to the placement of the wood rounds.
 I just tried mix up the sizes.

 As hard as I tried to not have any gaps between wood rounds, I did end up with a few.
 For the really big holes, I filled them with pieces of wood rounds that I just snipped off, and attached with a little bit of glue.

 After my frame was complete, I was able to season my chalkboard.
 I'm sure you all know by now how to do this.
-You use the side of the chalk to cover the whole chalkboard, first with vertical strokes and then horizontal.
+You need to use the side of the chalk to cover the whole chalkboard, first with vertical strokes and then horizontal.
 With the board covered, I used a clean, damp rag to clean off the chalk to reveal my seasoned chalkboard.

 I wanted to be able to hang my chalkboard, and take it down when we are traveling, so I drilled two small holes in the top and knotted on a piece of suede cording.

 The chalkboard was done and ready to hang but I needed a hook.
 I wanted something rustic to go with the look of the chalkboard, so I decided to whip up my own creation.